At 360 Eyecare - Metro, our optometrists have been trained as pediatric specialists to better serve the unique demands of your children’s eyes.

 10. Do your eyes ever hurt when reading or doing close work?

 11. Do your eyes ever feel sore when reading or doing close work?

 12. Do you feel “pulling” feeling around your eyes when reading or doing close work?

 13. Do you notice the words blurring or coming in and out of focus when reading or doing close work?

 14. Do you lose your place while reading or doing close work?

 15. Do you have to re-read the same line of words when reading?

 Don’t gamble with your children’s vision.
 Even if they are not experiencing the symptoms of an eye condition, an eye exam may reveal that their vision could benefit from enhancement.
-Get the eye care that your children need to succeed from the pediatric specialists at Metro Eye Care.
-Contact our family-friendly optometry clinic and help your children thrive with clearer vision.
+Get the eye care that your children need to succeed from the pediatric specialists at 360 Eyecare - Metro.
+Contact our pediatric eyecare specialists and help your children thrive with clearer vision.